 Researchers continue to find evidence that your oral health and overall health are interconnected.
 If you’re dealing with a misaligned bite, missing teeth, gum disease, or cavities, it can affect more than your oral health – which may potentially affect the health of your other organs, such as your heart.
 Improving oral health with cosmetic dentistry you can alleviate these common problems which can translate into better overall health, reducing your risk for some medical problems.

 A closer look at cosmetic dentistry reveals that it’s about far more than just improving the aesthetics of your smile.
 It’s an excellent restorative dental option that can be useful for many oral health conditions.
 You’ll enjoy a more beautiful smile that improves your self confidence, but you’ll also enjoy a better bite, improved oral health, better oral hygiene habits, and improved overall health.
 If you’re considering cosmetic dentistry, schedule an appointment to find out what procedures may help improve your oral health and the appearance of your pearly whites.

 If you are looking to improve the aesthetics of your smile along with your overall oral health, contact Dr. Brazdo at Artistic Touch Dentistry.
-After a comprehensive examination she can let you know which cosmetic dentistry treatment can restore your smile and improve your confidence.
+After a comprehensive examination, she can let you know which cosmetic dental treatment can restore your smile and improve your confidence.